How To Rock A Pride Outfit

 Man at Pride in with rainbow flag knows how to rock a Pride outfit

-It’s freezing cold outside, and from under the duvet Pride feels months away.
-But our Pride calendar will tell you that things started at the Midsummer Festival in Melbourne on Jan 21st and go on till Buenos Aires in November.
+Whatever month you’re reading this, it’s pretty certain that there will be a Pride event on somewhere in the world.
+Things start at the Midsummer Festival in Melbourne on Jan 21st and go on till Buenos Aires in November.
 And then there’s Pansexual Pride on December 8th.
 It’s pretty much always Pride somewhere these days.

 Whether you’re just pitching up at your local town event this year or going international to visit as many Pride weekends as you can, time, as every twink knows, is nobody’s friend, and that rainbow weekend will be here before you can click your heels and say 'Netflix Box Set' three times.
 And a couple of days beforehand a question will pop into your head that causes utter chaos: What will I wear?